Helping Families Support LGBTQIA+ Youth

 For organizations seeking further guidance on LGBTQ+ issues, Chris offers a consultation service to walk organizations through essential competencies that move them closer toward being LGBTQ+ affirming providers.
 You can learn more about Chris’ professional background and interests here.

-Counselors: Telehealth Certification Institute, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No, 6693.
+Counselors: Telehealth Certification Institute LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6693.
 Programs that do not qualify for NBCC credit are clearly identified.
-Telehealth Certification Institute, LLC is solely responsible for all aspects of the programs.
+Telehealth Certification Institute LLC is solely responsible for all aspects of the programs.

-Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0048.
-Approval renewal date: 1/31/2026
+Telehealth Certification Institute LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for Licensed Mental Health Counselors #MHC-0048.

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.

-Social Workers: Telehealth Certification Institute LLC, #1609, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Telehealth Certification Institute LLC maintains responsibility for this course.
-ACE provider approval period: 05/02/2021 – 05/02/2024.
+Social Workers: Telehealth Certification Institute LLC, #1609, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 05/02/2024 – 05/02/2027.
 Social workers completing this course receive 2.5 clinical continuing education credits.

-Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0435.
-Approval renewal date: 2/28/2026
+Telehealth Certification Institute LLC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for Licensed Social Workers #SW-0435.

 Psychologists: Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Telehealth Certification Institute LLC maintains responsibility for this program and its content.

-Telehealth Certification Institute, LLC is recognized by the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0128.
-Effective 8/31/2021 – 8/31/2024
+Telehealth Certification Institute LLC is recognized by the New York State Education Department's State Board for Psychology as an approved provider of continuing education for Licensed Psychologists #PSY-0128.

-Art Therapists: Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed creative arts therapists #CAT-0093.
-7/21/2021 – 7/31/2024
+Art Therapists: Telehealth Certification Institute LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for Licensed Creative Arts Therapists #CAT-0093.

-Other Professionals: This course qualifies for 150 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
+Other Professionals: This activity qualifies for 150 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
 Retain your certificate of completion and contact your board or organization for specific filing requirements.

 This is a non-interactive, self-study course.